Izmir, Turkey

 What is a typical expat home or apartment like in Izmir?

 "We live in an apartment ('daire' as they say in Turkish) which is of a good size for us (open kitchen and a decent size living room, one bathroom, two bedrooms and a balcony).
-I have met a few expats and they all have similar housing," remarked one expat living in Izmir, Turkey.
+I have met a few expats and they all have similar housing," explained one expat living in Izmir, Turkey.

 "Expat homes and apartments in Izmir are typically modern and spacious, with large windows that let in plenty of natural light.
 Many of the apartments have balconies with views of the city, and some even have access to a shared pool or garden.
 The interiors are often decorated with contemporary furnishings and feature modern amenities such as air conditioning, high-speed internet, and satellite TV.
-Expats in Izmir can also find apartments with fully-equipped kitchens, making it easy to cook and entertain," wrote one member in Izmir.
+Expats in Izmir can also find apartments with fully-equipped kitchens, making it easy to cook and entertain," said one expat in Izmir.

 What is the average cost of housing in Izmir?